Poppy: Uses and cultivation

 The flowers of most poppy species are attractive and are widely cultivated as annual or perennial ornamental plants.
 This has resulted in a number of commercially important cultivars, such as the Shirley poppy, a cultivar of Papaver rhoeas and semi-double or double (flore plena) forms of the opium poppy Papaver somniferum and oriental poppy (Papaver orientale).
 Poppies of several other genera are also cultivated in gardens.

-Poppy seeds are rich in oil, carbohydrates, calcium and protein.
+Poppy seeds are rich in oil, carbohydrates, calcium and protein and are regularly used to fill various pastries in Central and Eastern Europe.
 Poppy oil is often used as cooking oil, salad dressing oil, or in products such as margarine.
 Poppy oil can also be added to spices for cakes or breads.
 Poppy products are also used in different paints, varnishes, and some cosmetics.